-- Cinnamon, fennel, garlic, Shitake mushrooms, black pepper, star anise, cloves
+- cinnamon, fennel, garlic, shiitake mushrooms, black pepper, cloves, star anise

-- Prepare the noodles according to package instructions.
-Keep the cooking water.
+- Prepare rice and noodles according to package instructions.

 - In a large PAN, heat 2 tbsp oil over medium heat.

-- Add vegetables (optional), green onions, and 2 tbsp tamari or soy sauce.
+- Add vegetables (optional), green onions, and 2 tbsp soy sauce.

 - Add the noodles and 1 cup of their cooking water.
 Mix well.